Every Community and Mission is Unique

-The cookie cutter doesn’t even exist.
-However, the best place to start is to listen to the people you are sent to and reflect on how their lives might intersect the gospel and community.
+The cookie cutter doesn’t exist.
+The best place to start is to listen to the people you are sent to and reflect on how their lives might intersect the gospel and community.

 Understand the Mission